rbregier/rbregier.github.io/docs/index.markdown

 ## Research

 My research lies at the intersection of computer vision, computer graphics and robotics, with a particular focus on geometry.
-See [Google Scholar](https://scholar.google.fr/citations?user=toKz9AQAAAAJ&hl) for an up to date list of my publications.
+My work includes applications in human, object, and camera pose estimation, 3D reconstruction, and robotic manipulation.
+For a current list of my publications, visit my [Google Scholar](https://scholar.google.fr/citations?user=toKz9AQAAAAJ&hl) profile.

 ### Open-source libraries